Writing Apps on SOCKET

 .
 See here to know more about forwarder addresses.

-bytes32 public superToken = _createContractId("superToken");
+bytes32 public someRelevantName = _createContractId("someRelevantName");

 While this example handles a single contract, you can extend it to manage multiple contracts by storing their creation codes.

-Onchain contract deployment with the Deployer Contract
+Onchain contract deployment with the AppGateway Contract

 The deployContracts